cockroachdb/docs/start-a-node.md

 -----|-----------
 `--certs` | The path to the directory containing the node's [security certificates](create-security-certificates.html).
 When starting the node with security (i.e., without the `--insecure` flag), the `--certs` flag is required. <br><br> **Default:** certs
 `--host` | A comma-separated list of addresses at which the node can be reached.
 This might include the node's internal hostname, internal ip address, external hostname, external ip address, etc. <br><br>**Default:** localhost
-`--insecure` | Whether the node runs with or without security.
-To start the node without security (no authentication or encryption), set this flag.
-To start the node with security, leave this flag out.
-Whether or not the node runs with authentication and encryption.
-If the node is secure, leave this flag out.
-If the node is insecure, set this flag.
+`--insecure` | Whether or not the cluster is secure (authentication and encrypted client/node and inter-node communication).
+If the cluster is secure, set the `--certs` flag but leave this flag out.
+If the cluster is insecure, set this flag.
 `--join` | The address for connecting the node to an existing cluster.
 When starting the first node, leave this flag out.
 When starting subsequent nodes, set this flag to the address of any existing node.
 Optionally, you can specify the addresses of multiple existing nodes as a comma-separated list.
 `--port` | The port over which the node communicates to the rest of the cluster and clients communicate to the node. <br><br>**Default:** 26257
 `--store` | The file path to a storage device and, optionally, store attributes and maximum size.
-When using multiple storage devices for a node, this flag must be specified separately for each device. <br><br>For more details, see [`store`](#store) below.
+When using multiple storage devices for a node, this flag must be specified separately for each device, for example: <br><br>`$ ./cochroach start --store=/mnt/ssd01 --store=/mnt/ssd02` <br><br>For more details, see [`store`](#store) below.

 ## Advanced Flags